Eddie-Kuo/Eddie-Kuo/README.md

 I'm a Full-stack Software Engineer with a target specialty in mobile development.
 I enjoy working in diverse teams to implement and optimize solutions to complex problems the daily consumer may face, creating impactful user-focused applications with the goal of simplfying people's lives one line of code at a time 🤓

-- 💭 I'm currently working on a mobile chatting app with realtime message translations using AI
+- 💭 I'm currently working on v2 of my course & roadmap generation app with AI
 - 📚 I’m currently reading ***So Good They Can't Ignore You*** - Cal Newport
 - 🎯 2024 Word of the Year: **Precision**